kubapeter/portfolio/Coursera Courses/Specializations/JavaScript for Beginners/JavaScript Basics/Week 1/README.md

 ## Coding practice

-This week there are no challenges, activities or projects.
+There are no challenges, activities or projects on week 1.